 There is a visible record of vegetation at almost any time of year whether it is growing, blooming, going to seed, or merely a weathered skeleton of last year’s growth.
 Of course, most herbaceous weeds, shrubs, and trees will be most easy to identify in late summer or fall when they have gone to seed.
 A record of dominant and problem weeds made during site inspection can be used to direct future weed management strategies.
 In fact, growers will often target certain perennial problems that can be treated more aggressively during site preparation in the absence of Christmas trees.

 Tree of heaven is a noxious invasive weed that deserves special attention when considering a site for Christmas trees.
 While the tree is a nuisance itself, it is a favorite host of Spotted Lanternfly, a new invasive insect pest currently spreading into neighboring Virginia.
 By killing the host tree before the insect arrives in NC, Christmas tree growers may keep the new insect out of their fields.
-For identification and life cycle information of the Spotted Lanternfly, view the following publication from NCDA & CS Plant Industry Division:
+For identification and life cycle information of the Spotted Lanternfly, view the Spotted Lanternfly publication from NCDA&CS Plant Industry Division.

 White grubs are an occassional pest of Christmas trees that can be found and identified during the site selection process.
 They are most easy to find in old pastures in summer and fall.
 Recommended monitoring involves sifting through soil from five holes of approximately one cubic foot each from across a field.
 Checking old pastures prior to planting can allow a grower to implement a control strategy before transplants are damaged during their first year.
-For more information on identifying and controlling white grubs, read the following NC State University webpage:
+For more information on identifying and controlling white grubs, read Grubs & Other Root Feeding Pests.